Golknopf agrees to drop IDF draft bill in exchange for approval of daycare subsidie

 (photo credit: MARC ISRAEL SELLEM/THE JERUSALEM POST)

-The governing coalition's haredi parties agreed to renege on the conditioning of their support for the 2025 budget on a bill to exempt yeshiva students from IDF service, according to a report by Channel 12 News on Monday.
+United Torah Judaism chairman MK Yitzhak Goldknopf agreed on Monday to renege on conditioning his support for the 2025 budget on a bill to exempt yeshiva students from IDF service, in exchange for a bill to lift a significant financial sanction against those who evade the draft, according to a report by Channel 12.

 The haredi parties are willing to suffice with a bill that will enable this subsidy to continue as opposed to a complete IDF draft bill, according to the report.